Westmorland and Cumberland Yeomanry: Postwar

-Heritage & ceremonial
+Heritage and ceremonial

-Uniforms & insignia
+Uniforms and insignia

 Details of the dress initially worn by the troops of Westmorland Yeomanry Cavalry remain obscure as only a shako has survived from the 1818 era and contemporary written records are vague: they were described at that time as wearing 'Skiddaw grey trousers and scarlet jackets with headgear that was wonderful to contemplate in shape as much like a big frying pan as anything'.

 However, the Westmorland & Cumberland Yeomanry was later uniformed and equipped as Hussars.
 From 1830 to the 1850s a well documented scarlet hussar uniform was in use, heavily braided in white (silver for officers).
 Facing colours on collars and cuffs were also white, 'trowsers' (sic) were of blue cloth and shakos were worn with black feathers.
 In 1857 a seal-skin busby was adopted with a braided red bag and a red-and-white plume.
 The distinctive scarlet and white hussar dress was retained for full dress, stable duties and walking out dress for the remainder of the century, until plain blue service frocks appeared in 1892.
 In 1902-03 khaki clothing and slouch hats were issued as working and field dress.
 White facings were retained even on khaki.
 As part of the Territorial Force the regiment continued to wear the now historic hussar jackets as parade dress, although scarlet and white peaked forage caps replaced the busbies for other ranks.
 On mobilisation in August 1914 the regiment appeared in the standard khaki service dress of the regular cavalry, although initially ordered to retain the scarlet and white jackets of peacetime for off-duty wear.

 After conversion to artillery the two Yeomanry batteries (369 and 370) were authorised to wear the WCY cap badge in 1923, while the two Cumberland batteries continued to wear the Royal Artillery 'gun' badge.
 However, it is not clear whether the yeomanry badge was actually used by these batteries, though until 1939 they did use the 'Y' (for yeomanry) over 'RA' brass shoulder title in place of the standard 'T' (for territorial) over 'RA'.

 Between 1953 (when the word 'Yeomanry' returned to the regiment's subtitle) and 1961, 251 Field Rgt carried a supplementary arm title with 'W & C YEO' embroidered in silver on a green background, worn beneath the usual Royal Artillery title.
 In addition the regiment wore W&CY buttons on overcoats and No 1 Dress (white metal to 1961 when they were changed to gold anodised metal).
 The regiment also wore cavalry shoulder chains with the No 1 Dress.
 These distinctions were carried over to 851 (WYC) Bty in 1964, with in addition a newly designed silver anodised yeomanry cap badge that had been authorised for 251 Rgt but never used.